-- Fever / headache / myalgia; - Abdominal cramps; - Sudden onset of symptoms; - A history of a contact with an index case; - Onset of symptoms within the previous 72 hours (it must be noted that the elderly may have short recurrences over a period of weeks). - 1.2 The results of this assessment must be documented in the medical records and the indication made as to whether the patient requires further infection prevention measures (e.g. isolation). - 1.3 It must be considered that patients may develop symptoms of viral gastroenteritis during their hospital stay due to incubating the virus on admission or having contracted it from a staff member, visitor or another patient. - 1.4 The Infection Prevention Team must be informed at the earliest opportunity of a suspected single case of viral gastroenteritis. - 1.5 A stool sample must be sent at the earliest opportunity, preferably from the first episode (to assist detection of organism).
-Virology must be specifically requested on the form accompanying the specimen.

-2.0 Preventing the spread of viral gastroenteritis (single case)

-- 2.1 The patient with suspected or confirmed viral gastroenteritis must be isolated in a single room as a priority.
+- Fever / headache / myalgia - Abdominal cramps - Sudden onset of symptoms - A history of a contact with an index case - Onset of symptoms within the previous 72 hours (it must be noted that the elderly may have short reoccurrences over a period of weeks). - 1.2 The results of this assessment must be documented in the medical records and the indication made as to whether the patient requires further infection prevention measures (e.g. isolation). - 1.3 It must be considered that patients may contract viral gastroenteritis during their hospital stay due to incubating the virus on admission or having contracted it from a staff member, visitor or another patient. - 1.4 The Infection Prevention Team must be informed at the earliest opportunity of a suspected single case of viral gastroenteritis. - 1.5 A stool sample must be sent at the earliest opportunity preferably from first episode (to assist detection of organism).
+Virology must be specifically requested on the form accompanying the specimen. - 2.0 Preventing the spread of viral gastroenteritis (single case) - 2.1 The patient with suspected or confirmed viral gastroenteritis must be isolated in a single room as a priority.
 The door to the room must be kept closed. - 2.2 Hand washing after contact with an affected patient must be promoted rather than use of alcohol hand gel.
-(Hand gel may still be used between activities on the same patient.) - 2.3 Disposable gloves and aprons must be worn by staff for all contact with the patient and their immediate environment. - 2.4 Waste must be disposed of as infected (please see HS10 Waste Management Policy). - 2.5 Linen must be disposed of as infected (please see IP05 Linen Policy). - 2.6 Designated staff must care for the patient. - 2.7 The patient must be assessed for the need for rehydration. - 2.8 Commode chairs, the under-carriage of the commode chair, raised toilet seats, toilet seats, and toilets must be thoroughly decontaminated, using a
+(Hand gel may still be used between activities on the same patient.) - 2.3 Disposable gloves and aprons must be worn by staff for all contact with the patient and their immediate environment. - 2.4 Waste must be disposed of as infected (please see HS10 Waste Management Policy). - 2.5 Linen must be disposed of as infected (please see IP05 Linen Policy). - 2.6 Designated staff must care for the patient. - 2.7 The patient must be assessed for the need for rehydration. - 2.8 Commodes chairs, the under-carriage of the commode chair, raised toilet seats, toilet seats, and toilets must be thoroughly decontaminated with

-- hypochlorite solution made up to 1,000 ppm or equivalent wipe after each use. - 2.9 All isolations rooms and areas including lockers, furniture, sinks, toilets, grab rails, door knobs horizontal surfaces and floors are to be cleaned daily using neutral detergent and disinfected with a hypochlorite solution made up to 1,000 ppm or equivalent wipe.
-Disposable gloves and aprons must be worn when carrying out these tasks and discarded before leaving the room or area in the yellow clinical waste bag. - 2.10 Once the patient has left the single room or the outbreak is over, terminal cleaning of the room / bay / ward, using Hydrogen Peroxide Vapour (HPV) is to be undertaken, including curtain changes.
+- detergent and hot water or a detergent wipe followed by a hypochlorite solution made up to 1,000 ppm after each use. - 2.9 All isolation rooms / areas including lockers, furniture, sinks toilets, grab rails, doorknobs horizontal surfaces and floors are to be cleaned daily using neutral detergent and disinfected with a hypochlorite solution made up to 1,000 ppm.
+Disposable gloves and aprons must be worn when carrying out these tasks and discarded before leaving the room / area in the yellow clinical waste bag. - 2.10 Once the patient has left the single room or the outbreak is over terminal cleaning of the room / bay / ward, using Hydrogen Peroxide Vapour (HPV) is to be undertaken, including curtain changes.

-3.0 Additional precautions on suspicion or conformation of an outbreak of viral gastroenteritis
+3.0 Additional precautions on suspicion or confirmation of an outbreak of viral gastroenteritis